-The implementation of a communication network using MQTT as application layer protocol requires the control and management by a back-end server on the internet.
+The implementation of a communication network using MQTT requires the control and management by a back-end server on the internet.
 This server is denoted as broker.
-The broker is responsible for receiving and delivering messages sent by the clients connected to the network.
+The broker is responsible for receiving and delivering messages sent by the clients.
 The architecture of the network managed by the broker is a star configuration.
 The clients connected to the broker play subscriber and publisher roles.
-The publishers send messages on a topic head to the broker, which delivers them to the subscribers that have previously subscribed to that topic [25].
-Topics can be considered as the subject of the message.
+The publishers send messages on a topic head to the broker, which delivers them to the subscribers that have previously subscribed to that topic [21].
 Of course, communication is bidirectional, so the clients that publish in a topic can be subscribed to other topics, thus receiving the messages published by other clients.
-The maximum message size supported by MQTT is 256 MB.

-The message format is 'topic': 'payload', where
+The message format is 'topic':'payload', where